AnonymousHacker1279/OrionBLE/README.md

 ```groovy
 dependencies {
     implementation "tech.anonymoushacker1279:OrionBLE:<VERSION>"
 }
 ```

 The latest version can be found on the [releases page](https://github.com/AnonymousHacker1279/OrionBLE/releases).
+There are three usable artifacts: the regular one, `slim`, and `all`.
+The regular one contains the library and its backend server, the `slim` one contains only the library, and the `all` one contains the library, server, and all dependencies (such as `gson`).

 The library is very simple to use.
 Here is an example of how to scan for BLE devices: